skypjack/entt/docs/md/entity.md

 * Connecting and disconnecting other functions from within the body of a listener should be avoided.
 It can lead to undefined behavior in some cases.

+* Removing the component from within the body of a listener that observes the construction or replacement of instances of a given type isn't allowed.

 * Assigning and removing components from within the body of a listener that observes the destruction of instances of a given type should be avoided.
 It